 - The urge to move legs because of an unpleasant or uncomfortable sensation

 - Symptoms are partially or completely alleviated by movement

 - Periods of inactivity such as sitting, lying or sleeping results in worsened symptoms

 - Symptoms become worse in the evening or at night

-Symptoms of RLS include an uncomfortable sensation in the legs and the constant urge to move them to relieve of pain and feelings of tingling.
-Generally, these sensations worsen at night causing insomnia and fatigue which is why RLS is also referred to as a sleep disorder.
+Symptoms of restless leg syndrome include an uncomfortable sensation in the legs and the constant urge to move them to relieve of pain and feelings of tingling.
+Generally, these sensations worsen at night causing insomnia and fatigue which is why restless leg syndrome is also referred to as a sleep disorder.
 Restless leg syndrome might feel like twitching or the feeling of jiggling.
 When it occurs at night it is associated with a higher dependence on caffeine, alcohol and sleep aids.
 (2)

 Although these unpleasant feelings of bugs crawling under your skin are not dangerous problems, people who suffer from this condition experience a cycle of agitation and lack of quality sleep that increases stress and can lead to more devastating health consequences.

 Fortunately, there are several treatment strategies that one can utilize in a multifaceted approach to healing.
 Experts believe that a healthy lifestyle can greatly help improve symptoms of restless legs syndrome.
 RLS is understood to run in families and is aggravated by poor dietary choices, increased stress and inflammation.

 Understanding the origin of the problem can help you overcome restless leg syndrome and maximize your quality of life again.
 Although some of the contributing factors are out of your control, many underlying problems can be fixed and in general symptoms can be reduced regardless of originating factors.